vcuspinera/Canada_response_covid/README.md

 [⭐️ click here](https://github.com/vcuspinera/Canada_response_covid/blob/master/src/sentiment_analysis.ipynb) to see more details about the sentiment analysis.

 ## Final comments
 While the aim of this project was to compare the sentiment analysis of people before and after Trudeau's announcement on March 27th, 2020, where the Canadian Government was willing to support small businesses and employees after Covid-19 financial impact.
-We found out that the sentiment analysis didn't show any difference on tweets sent before and after the announcement; however, this event impact in the volume of tweets, actions and reactions of users.
+We found out that the sentiment analysis didn't show any difference on tweets sent before and after the announcement; however, this event had impact in the volume of tweets, actions and reactions of users.

 ## Dependencies
 |Python packages|Python packages|